 1972 is the very last time that we see Patch in the Pedigree trade catalogue and in the Sindy style booklet.
 The Patch shown is a Canterbury Patch and the style booklet used a brand new reference for this doll (the trade catalogue used the original Patch reference).
-Patch is shown in her original Dungarees but minus her headscarf, however we cannot confirm whether this is indeed how she was sold or whether she was actually wearing the dungarees variant outfit that we have shown in 1971 or her 'Babydoll' outfit from 1970.
+Patch is shown in her original Dungarees but minus her headscarf, however we cannot confirm whether this is indeed how she was sold, or whether she was actually wearing the dungarees variant outfit that we have shown in 1971, or her 'Babydoll' outfit from 1970.

 If you have any more information on Patch in her final few years we would love to hear from you.

 Here is Patch dressed exactly in the last outfit that is shown in the Pedigree trade catalogue and in the Sindy style booklet for 1972.
-We do not know if she was actually available for sale or if this was what she was wearing (see above).
+We do not know if she was actually available for sale and if this was what she was wearing (see above).